James Herman Robinson and Operation Crossroads Africa

 During 1965, by appointment of President Johnson, Robinson served as Chairman of the Youth Activities Committee of the International Cooperation Year and as Chairman of the Youth Section of the resulting White House Conference, which Johnson established to celebrate the twentieth anniversary of the United Nations.

 After a lifetime of service to the church and the world, Rev. James Herman Robinson passed on in 1972.
 We are fortunate to have in the holdings of PHS an audio tape of his funeral service.
-Stay tuned as we work to digitize this tape and make it available on Pearl, our digital archive.
+We also hold a 1963 set of interviews with Robinson and participants in the Youth Ecumenical Caravan in Africa.
+Listen to that here.